-Matt and his wife Patty have been residents of Pittsford for 24 years and live on Briar Patch Road.
+Matt and his wife Patty have been residents of Pittsford for 25 years and live on Briar Patch Road, in a home listed on the Town Historic Inventory.
 Their adult daughters, Alyssa and Danielle, are graduates of Pittsford Sutherland High School.
-You may email him at firstname.lastname@example.org or by clicking here.
+You may email him at email@example.com or by clicking here.

 Stephanie joined the Town Board in January of 2018 following her election in November, 2017.
 She is the president of Townsend Consulting and Evaluation, a Pittsford firm that serves global, national, state, and community organizations with specialization in gender-based violence.

 A community psychologist with 20+ years’ experience working with community-based organizations, coalitions, and interdisciplinary systems, Stephanie has worked in public policy and systems advocacy at local, state and federal levels.
 Her experience also includes development and implementation of community- and school-based sexual assault prevention programs.

 Stephanie has a Master’s degree and a Ph.D. in Community and Prevention Research from the University of Illinois.
 She also has a Master’s in Social Ethics from Graduate Theological Union and a Bachelor’s degree in Psychology and Studies in Religion from the University of Michigan.

 Stephanie has been a Pittsford resident since 2007.
 She and her husband Barney Ricca and their Joseph live off of East Street near Powder Mills Park.
 Joseph is a student at Siena Catholic Academy.
 You may email Stephanie at firstname.lastname@example.org or by clicking here.